ibm-cloud-docs/vmwaresolutions/vcenter/vc_reassigningprimarycluster.md

 * You must migrate the management virtual machines (VMs), the NSX edge management VMs, and the Usage Meter VM (if you deployed VMware vCloud Usage Meter).
 * Do not migrate all VMs at the same time, as this action might cause failures.

-To migrate your VMs, complete the following procedures in VMware vSphere Web Client.
+To migrate your VMs, complete the following procedures in the VMware vSphere Web Client.

 The VM migration procedures are slightly different depending if any add-on services are installed on your instance.